 - Bright red skin and gums

 To prevent this, the damper on your gas place needs to be open when in use.
 If it’s not, the carbon monoxide will come back into the room.
-If your cat is sitting by the fire, the poisonous gases are likely to affect your cat first.
+If your cat is sitting by the fire, the poisonous gases will likely affect your cat first.
 Also, place carbon monoxide detectors near the fireplace and throughout your home.

 A cat sitting by a gas fireplace doesn’t need to be dangerous.
-In the colder months, it can be a simple pleasure for your cat and an easy way for it to warm up when it’s been outside.
-Ensuring the right safety measures are in place will keep your cat content.
+It can be a simple pleasure for your cat during the colder months and an easy way for it to warm up.

 Can Cats See Fire?

 Cats can see 30 degrees on each side.
-Compared to a human’s visual field, a cat can see 200 degrees in contrast to our 180 degrees.
-However, what’s interesting is that as reported on Petozy, researchers believe that cats can see blue and yellow colors, but not red, orange, or brown – the colors of fire.
+So, compared to a human’s visual field, a cat can see 200 degrees in contrast to our 180 degrees.
+However, what’s interesting is that, as reported on Petozy, researchers believe that cats can see blue and yellow colors, but not red, orange, or brown – the colors of fire.

-Cats have heat sensors that are concentrated around their face.
-These sensors are used by kittens to find their mothers when they are deaf and blind newborns.
-They are also incredibly sensitive, so they could easily be used by your cat to zone in on the fire’s source of heat.
-As cats have a higher body temperature than ours, looking into a fire could be an easy way for them to warm up.
+Cats have heat sensors around their face.
+Kittens use these sensors to find their mothers when they are deaf and blind newborns.
+They are also sensitive, so your cat could easily use them to zone in on the fire’s source of heat.